genarboi/genarboi/README.md

 - 👋 Hi, I’m @genarboi
-- 👀 I’m interested in purebasic
+- 👀 I’m interested in javascript
-- 🌱 I’m currently learning purebasic
+- 🌱 I’m currently learning javascript

 <!---
 genarboi/genarboi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.